-- holds any directorship in public companies and listed corporations. - has any family relationship with any director and/or major shareholder of the Company. - has entered into any transaction, whether directly or indirectly, which has a conflict of interest with the Company. - has conviction for any offences, other than traffic offences (if any), within the past five (5) years and any public sanction or penalty imposed by the relevant regulatory bodies during the financial year.
+- holds any directorship in public companies and listed corporations. \ - has any family relationship with any director and/or major shareholder of the Company. \ - \ - has entered into any transaction, whether directly or indirectly, which has a conflict of interest with the Company. has conviction for any offences, other than traffic offences (if any), within the past five (5) years and any public sanction or penalty imposed by the relevant regulatory bodies during the financial year ended 31 March 2020.